 Since antiquity, lifestyle has been a major concern for mankind.
-The incessant need for betterment of life led to the inception of various disciplines and it is safe to say that no other field has contributed to the world as much as engineering did.
-Starting with the invention of the wheel, engineers have improved human way of life and helped make the world a much more comfortable, safe place.
+The incessant need for the betterment of life led to the inception of various disciplines and it is safe to say that no other field has contributed to the world as much as engineering did.
+Starting with the invention of the wheel, engineers have improved the human way of life and helped make the world a much more comfortable, safe place.

 Engineering found its place in academia as one of the most challenging, rewarding and sought after courses, but career guidance is necessary before students jump into this field, as there are different types of engineering courses.
 Mentioned below are a few of them:

 Electrical engineers study the practical uses of electricity, electrical systems, electromagnetism and devise and design communication systems, machines and other tools, wiring, and distribution of electrical power.

 Pursuing this course would promise exciting careers as this is a field where technological innovations happen on a daily basis.

 This is a course students can take to learn about computers, their applicability, and resourcefulness in all domains.
 These engineers write computer programs as well as develop networks and design hardware, and other computer equipment such as processors, chips and circuits.